melkamar/webstoremgr/README.md

 Documentation lives in the `docs` folder.
 To build it, run `make html` or `make.bat html` on Linux or Windows, respectively.

+# Uploading new version

+- Bump version in `VERSION`
+- Push a new git tag
+- Travis will automatically deploy the new package